adarshukla3005/SearchEngine/IMPLEMENTATION_SUMMARY.md

 3. Each result includes:
    - Title and URL
    - Content snippet or description
-   - Relevance score
+   - Relevance score with component breakdown
    - Blog/Article confidence indicator

 ## Technical Implementation

 The engine uses a multi-step process:
-1. Query enhancement to focus on blogs/articles
+1. Smart query expansion to focus on blogs/articles
 2. Google search to find relevant results
-3. TF-IDF validation to ensure each result is a genuine blog/article
+3. BM25 + semantic validation to ensure each result is a genuine blog/article
-4. Ranking by relevance and displaying with explanations
+4. Multi-factor ranking with content quality assessment
+5. Diversity algorithm application for varied results
-5. Supplementing results with pre-crawled blog data
+6. Supplementing results with pre-crawled blog data